Explore the list of questions in the menu to the left. Here you can troubleshoot solutions to commonly asked questions.

 Other solutions:

-As spreadsheet columns are visible to all spreadsheets - regardless of whether they are in use by an individual particular spreadsheet or not.
-These metadata columns will now always appear in each of your spreadsheet without disappearing if they are empty.
+Spreadsheet columns are visible to all spreadsheets - regardless of whether they are in use by an individual particular spreadsheet or not.
+These metadata columns will now always appear in each of your spreadsheets without disappearing if they are empty.
 This is particularly useful when working with spreadsheet-manipulations and/or scripts.

 Sometimes you may notice additional spreadsheet columns in your spreadsheet and/or metrics.
 Generally these are not problematic to the running of the task and can be either safely ignored or removed.